abramhindle/ttwl-cli-saveedit/README.md

 pulling apart item serial numbers.
 Without their help, we wouldn't have item level editing (or nice item names in the output)!

+Many thanks to shroomz for figuring out the Myth Rank XP-to-Rank calculation.

 Basically what I'm saying is that anything remotely "hard" in here is all thanks to lots of other folks.
 I'm just pasting together all their stuff.
 Thanks, all!